V-Sekai/manuals/prototypes/cybernetic_charm.md

 "Cybernetic Charm" offers a unique blend of turn-based strategy and RPG elements, making each battle a test of both tactical skill and quick decision-making.

-## Arc Menu Feature: Spell Selection
+## Feature: Arc Menu for Spell Selection

-In "Cybernetic Charm", LuminNet has a variety of spells at her disposal.
+In "Cybernetic Charm", the character LuminNet has a variety of spells at her disposal.
 To make these spells easily accessible during combat, an arc menu feature is implemented.

 ### The Arc Menu